flame-code/FLAME/docs/geopt.rst

         ``qbfgs``: Quantum Espresso's version of BFGS for variable cell shapes :cite:`Espresso`.

-        ``bfgs``: Ghasemi's implementation of BFGS in which the moves along soft modes are controlled.
+        ``bfgs``: Ghasemi's implementation of BFGS with preferential moves along soft modes.

         ``fire``: The Fast Inertial Relaxation Engine method :cite:`bitzek_structurel_2006`.

-**fmaxtol**: (real) Maximum absolute component of force vector.
+**fmaxtol**: (real) Convergence parameter.
+The opimization will terminate as soon as the maximum absolute component of force vector falls below this value.
 In units of Ha/Bohr.
 Must be specified.

     default: ``No default value.``